Reading time: 13 minutes 23 seconds

 Published: February 8 2023

 Are you on the hunt for methods of generating extra income?
+Do you know how to make more money as a web designer?
 You might have already read a number of articles that present the same advice over and over again.
 Becoming an affiliate marketer, blogging, being a virtual assistant, or becoming an influencer on social media – all of these are touted as easy options.
 But is it really that simple?

 Instead of a generic list that you can find everywhere else, I’d like to focus on one specific idea - becoming a web designer.